NiklasSabel/data_integration_using_deep_learning/README.rst

 All Experiments done were written in Jupyter Notebooks, which can be found in this  `folder <https://github.com/NiklasSabel/data_integration_using_deep_learning/tree/main/notebooks/Entity>`__.

+All of our datasets can be requested by mail at ralph@informatik.uni-mannheim.de, but are available for research purposes only.

 Description Entity - LocalBusiness
 ==============================